gdsbook/book/notebooks/08_point_pattern_analysis.md

 5. The choice of extent definition you adopt may influence your final results significantly.
 To further internalize this realization, compute the density of photographs in the example we have seen using each of the extent definitions covered (minimum bounding/rotate circle/rectangle, convex hull and alpha shape).
 Remember the density can be obtained by dividing the number of photographs by the area of the extent.
 6. Given the discussions in question 1 and 2, how do you think the density of quadrats affect quadrat statistics?
 7. Can you use information from Ripley's functions to inform the choice of DBSCAN parameters?
 How?
 Use the example with Tokyo photographs covered above to illustrate your ideas.

+## Next Steps

+For a much deeper and conceptual discussion of the analysis of spatial point patterns, consult Baddeley, Rubak and Turner.
+Their coverage is often the canonical resource for people interested in this topic:

+Baddeley, Adrian, Ege Rubak, and Rolf Turner.
+2015. *Spatial Point Patterns: Methodology and Applications with R*.
+Boca Raton, FL: CRC Press.